Epik123/QlutchDMCA/README.md

 # Qlutch Force Op

-Qlutch is a "Advanced Minecraft Force Op" developed by me a "13 year old kid who doesnt know java" and sold to the public for 5 years scamming everyone who bought it and tricking them into thinking it can do stuff that it cannot.
+Qlutch is a "Advanced Minecraft Force Op" developed by me Noot a "13 year old kid who doesnt know java" and sold to the public for 5 years scamming everyone who bought it and tricking them into thinking it can do stuff that it cannot.

 ### Why Am I Releasing?
 I stoped development because I relized how dumb this project sounds.
 A "Advanced" backdoor for a block game only played by 10 year olds.
 Another reason is that I cannot keep up with the amazing talent of other developers who have made backdoors 10x better then mine (ec.
-Kego made by Python) for these tools had uniqe injectors that I do not know how to make.
+Kego made by Python or Bmine by cooper) for these tools had unique injectors that I do not know how to make.

 ### Info
 This project was very poorly coded and some code might not work not because "we" had to deobfuscate it or anything but because im very bad at coding.